nodejs/node/doc/api/readline.markdown

 ## Example: Read File Stream Line-by-Line

-Also a common case for `readline`'s `input` option is passing a file system readable Stream to it.
-This is how one could craft line-by-line parsing:
+A common case for `readline`'s `input` option is to pass a filesystem readable stream to it.
+This is how one could craft line-by-line parsing of a file:

     const readline = require('readline');
     const fs = require('fs');